Are you a young person who is blind or has low vision?

-The Benefits of Audio Description In Education in Australasia (BADIE-AU) contest wants young people who are blind or have low vision to experience media with audio description and tell us what they think about it.
+The Benefits of Audio Description In Education in Australia (BADIE-AU) contest wants young people who are blind or have low vision to experience media with audio description and tell us what they think about it.

 What is audio description?

-Audio Description is visual information conveyed through words.
+Audio description is visual information conveyed through words.
 It translates things that are visible into things that you can hear.

-With Audio Description you don’t need to see in order to understand what is happening because all the important visual information is translated into the spoken word.
+With audio description you don’t need to see in order to understand what is happening because all the important visual information is translated into the spoken word.

-With the recent inclusion of audio description on the ABC and SBS (not to mention dvds, cinemas and streaming platforms), young Australians have more opportunities than ever to access content through Audio Description.
+With the recent inclusion of audio description on the ABC and SBS (not to mention dvds, cinemas and streaming platforms), young Australians have more opportunities than ever to access content through audio description.

-BADIE-AU recognises the pivotal role that Audio-visual content plays in education, culture and society.
+BADIE-AU recognises the pivotal role that audio-visual content plays in education, culture and society.

-Play your part in developing a nation of informed (and demanding!) audio description consumers – the more you make your voice heard the more audio description there will be, and the better that audio description can be.
+Play your part in developing a nation of informed (and demanding) audio description consumers – the more you make your voice heard the more audio description there will be, and the better that audio description can be.